Inverse Reinforcement Learning with Dynamic Reward Scaling for LLM Alignment: Evaluation

 \subsection{Experimental Setup}

 \paragraph{Dataset.}

+For training baseline methods, we use the corpus following \citet{zhang2025stair}, which integrates three major preference datasets: UltraFeedback \citep{cui2023ultrafeedback} for helpfulness, PKU-SafeRLHF \citep{ji2023beavertails} for safety, and JailbreakV-28k \citep{luo2024jailbreakv} for jailbreak robustness.

-We train shadow reward models using a balanced safety-reasoning dataset covering $7$ harmful categories as demonstration data: Insult, Unfairness and Discrimination, Crimes and Illegal Activities, Physical Harm, Mental Health, Privacy and Property, and Ethics and Morality.
-To construct this dataset, We prompt GPT-3.5-turbo with harmful instructions drawn from Do-not-answer Dataset \citep{wang2023not} and Safety-Prompts Dataset \citep{sun2023safety}, with each category comprising over 10,000 query-response pairs.
+To train our IRL-based reward models, we construct a balanced safety dataset covering $7$ harmful categories: Insult, Unfairness and Discrimination, Crimes and Illegal Activities, Physical Harm, Mental Health, Privacy and Property, and Ethics and Morality.
+For each category, we sample $1000$ harmful instructions from Do-Not-Answer dataset \citep{wang2023not} and Safety-Prompts dataset \citep{sun2023safety}, and prompt the LLM to generate structured Chain-of-Draft (CoD) demonstrations, consisting of concise draft steps followed by a final refusal, with more details shown in \Cref{sec:dataset}.